Learn-Together-Pro/CgArt/learn.md

 - :open_file_folder: - collections of collections
 - :pirate_flag: - non-english
 - :page_facing_up: - either single article or single video-tutorial
-- ( _miniproject_ ) - ideas for inspiration of mini-projects to add to your portfolio
+- :building_construction: - ideas for inspiration of mini-projects to add to your portfolio
 - ( _official_ ) - official material
 - ( _interactive_ ) - it is possible to interact and get feedback from the system
 - ( _blog_ ) - blogs